NiGhTTraX/tdd-buffet/packages/react/README.md

 ### Print DOM

 To help with debugging tests, you can use the [`$.html()`](https://api.jquery.com/html/) method to get the HTML content of an element.
 For large DOM trees the output could be hard to read, so you can use the `$prettyDOM` helper instead to get a more readable representation.
-By default it prints the currently rendered component's container, but you can pass a different element e.g. the result of [`$find`](#find-elements).
+By default, it prints the currently rendered component's container, but you can pass a different element e.g. the result of [`$find`](#find-elements).

 ```typescript jsx
 import { $render, $prettyDOM } from '@tdd-buffet/react';